-Cumulative GPA Percent of Credits 2.00 each term Complete 66.67% of your attempted credits
+Cumulative GPA Percent of Credits 1 Complete 66.67% of your attempted credits

 Students who do not meet the minimum CGPA and/or complete the required number of credits listed above will be disqualified from financial assistance.
 Other guidelines also apply.
 See the Financial Aid website for further details.